Did you know that waste from agriculture can be recycled?

 Silage wrap recycling

 Farmers can recycle silage wrap at the Echuca and Mt Scobie Resource Recovery Centres.
-It's simple to participate, just SHAKE!
-RATTLE! and ROLL!

 IMPORTANT NOTE: If the wrap is contaminated with soil, silage, twine, netting etc, it won’t be accepted and a fee for disposal will be charged to cover landfill costs.